Conduit Road Schoolhouse

-The Conduit Road Schoolhouse is an historic school, located at 4954 MacArthur Boulevard, Northwest, Washington, D.C., in the Palisades neighborhood.
+The Conduit Road Schoolhouse is a historic school, located at 4954 MacArthur Boulevard, Northwest, Washington, D.C., in the Palisades neighborhood.

 History

 It was built as a one-room schoolhouse on Conduit Road.
 It replaced a school of 1864, which burned down.
 It closed in 1928, and served as a branch of the public library.
 In 1965, it was saved for use as the Children's Museum.